andypols/kibaba-browser-performance-test/README.md

 ![ext](./assets/icon.png)

-This will display a (very ugly) popup
+This will display a (very ugly) popup informing you that the extension has control of the debugger along with the data being sent.

 ### 5 View the data on the Dashboard